 Dr Julien Vieugué - Permanent researcher at the French National Centre for Scientific Research (CNRS).
 Field archaeologist - Specialist of the Early Pottery Neolithic period in the Southern Levant; Anna Eirikh-Rose - Permanent researcher at the Israel Antiquities Authority (IAA) Field archaeologist - Specialist of the Early Pottery Neolithic period in the Southern Levant; Dr Kamen Boyadzhiev - Permanent Researcher at the National Archaeological Institute with Museum at the Bulgarian Academy of Science.
 Archaeologist and specialist in Late Neolithic and Chalcolithic periods in the Balkans.

 The current excavation project concerns the early occupation phases of the Neolithic village (6700-6200 cal.
 BCE).
-The main objective is to identify the origin of the first potters’ groups who lived in the Jordan Valley.
-In other words, were they indigenous communities integrating the practice of pottery or migrant communities that introduced this new technology?
-In the first case, from which Mesopotamian potters’ populations did they acquire this new know-how?
-In the second case, which Mesopotamian potter populations are involved?
-To answer these anthropological questions, a meticulous excavation of the PPN-PN transition layers following the principles elaborated by the famous French prehistorians André Leroi-Gourhan and Jean Perrot will be undertaken.
-It will consist of carefully clearing out the various Neolithic occupation floors by following the slope of the archaeological layers identified on the basis of sedimentary differences and/or concentrations of prehistoric artifacts.
+It aims to better understand the full development of the Neolithic way of life in the Near East (the so-called “Second Neolithic Revolution”), by questioning the human processes underlying the various economic (emergence of pottery, development of pastoralism), social (emergence of urban concept) and symbolic (scarcity of human burials, explosion of anthropomorphic figurines) changes that occurred during the 7thmillennium cal.
+BC.
+In other words, why did the Levantine populations make all these changes?
+When and How did it take place?
+To answer these historical questions, a meticulous excavation of the PPN-PN transitional layers following the palaethnographic approach elaborated by André Leroi-Gourhan will be undertaken.
+It will consist of carefully clearing out the successive Neolithic occupation floors by following the slope of the archaeological layers identified on the basis of sedimentary differences and/or concentrations of prehistoric artifacts.